 In a time where anti-democratic ideologies are at peak, where all over the shrinking space for civil society is being discussed, it remains utmost risky to reveal existing commitments and leave them to voluntary commitments of single member states.

-Actors of EDC/HRE and youth work in formal and non –formal education are more than ever in need of provisions of interaction to debate and negotiate the big societal questions.
-Facing the emerging societal challenges be it anti-democratic ideologies, the appeal of racist and right wing policies in Europe, be it of Artificial Intelligence and digitalization, be it the challenges to maintain equal access so social rights: the political level is more than ever in need to dialogue with civil society.
-The co-management structure established within the Youth sector but also provisions such as the INGO conference of the COE are giving a good example of how such interaction can be organized and arranged in a meaningful and power sharing way.
+Actors of education for democratic citizenship and human rights education and youth work in formal and non–formal education are more than ever in need of provisions of interaction to debate and negotiate the big societal questions.
+Facing the emerging societal challenges be it anti-democratic ideologies, the appeal of racist and right wing policies in Europe, be it of Artificial Intelligence and digitalisation, be it the challenges to maintain equal access so social rights: the political level is more than ever in need to dialogue with civil society.
+The co-management structure established within the Youth sector but also provisions such as the INGO conference of the COE are giving a good example of how such interaction can be organised and arranged in a meaningful and power sharing way.

 Therefore we ask you as representatives: